How to set up a .gitignore for Unreal Engine

 Adding a local (personal) .gitignore

 If you need a personal .gitignore that isn't shared with the team, you can use a special file located in the hidden ".git" folder.
 Inside this folder, navigate to the "info" directory.
-Here, you'll find a file named exclude.
+Here, you'll find a file named "exclude".
 You can modify this file using the same rules as .gitignore, but the key difference is that these rules will only apply to your local environment and won't be shared with your team.

 local gitignore file